Isaura Marcos

-Sor Isaura Marcos Sánchez (Los Santos, Salamanca, 13 January 1959) is a cloistered nun of the Poor Clares order at the Monastery of Pedralbes whose photographs are based on a peculiar reflection technique that avoids the use of digital retouching programs.
+Sor Isaura Marcos Sánchez (Los Santos, Salamanca, 13 January 1959) is a Spanish cloistered nun of the Poor Clares order at the Monastery of Pedralbes whose photographs are based on a peculiar reflection technique that avoids the use of digital retouching programs.
 The whole reality of the monastery is what shapes the subject matter of her works, which are dedicated exclusively to charitable purposes.

 Biography

 Isaura was the youngest of the six children of Benedicto Marcos Curto and Isaura Sánchez Gómez.
 As a teenager, she was attracted to monastic life.
 When in Barcelona, where one of her brothers lived, she decided to visit different ecclesiastical communities.
 She was deeply impressed by the Franciscan charism of the Poor Clare Sisters of the Monastery of Santa Maria de Pedralbes, founded in 1326 by Queen Elisenda of Montcada, and therefore decided to enter the order in 1976, when she was seventeen years old.
 In 2009, she was initiated into the field of photography in a self-taught way.
 Her creations are the expression of her way of understanding the contemplative life, following the rule of Saint Clare of Assisi of 1211.